mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 The http requests would have the information about the vulnerability scanner name because the attacker did the  vulnerability scan using http protocol and the requests and therefore, it could be found in 'stream:http'.

-After doing deep analysis and reading logs, the name was found in 'src_headers'.
+After doing deep analysis and reading the logs, the name was found in 'src_headers'.

 ```
 index=botsv1 imreallynotbatman.com sourcetype="stream:http" src_ip="40.80.148.42"